drewster99/pricing-for-app-store-connect/README.md

 # pricing-for-app-store-connect

+*This is a releases repo for "Pricing for App Store Connect", for macOS.
+The app's main website is https://appstorepricing.app/.
+At some point it should be available on the Mac App Store, though that isn't the case just yet.*

 View and update prices for all your apps, in-app purchases and subscriptions on one screen!

 Perfect for developers managing multiple apps or complex pricing structures across the App Store ecosystem Pricing for App Store Connect is a powerful tool for iOS, macOS, tvOS, and visionOS developers to manage pricing across their App Store portfolio.
 Easily view and filter your apps, in-app purchases, and subscriptions across all Apple platforms, Pricing for App Store Connect uses the Apple's App Store Connect API to provide a new and better way to manage your prices.
 Want to change a price?
 Just click and select the new price, and bam! - it's done!